Eathox/Vana/README.md

 Note: Loadouts still require unique names, tabs do not.

-Compatibility
+Compatibility:
-This mod is incompatible with other mods that affect the arsenal
+This mod is incompatible with other mods that affect the arsenal.

 Features:
 Creation of sorting tabs.